Bachelor of Arts in Information Technology

 of study today.
 It refers to the use of modern digital devices,

 software, web resources, and computers to enhance the teaching and

 IT - Educational Technologies at the Mount

-As a students in this major, you will develop advanced skills in
+As a student in this major, you will develop advanced skills in

 digital devices.
 You will also learn how to design multimedia

 content, make an effective presentation, save your files to the